havess/daudit/README.md

 -  `app_mention`

 9. Go into your Slack workspace, go to a channel you would like to run Daudit in , run `@Daudit help` and you will receive a response from Daudit with a list of possible commands (similar to a Linux man page).
+If you named your application something other than Daudit, then use that name instead of Daudit when you type a command.